 Throughout the paper, the machine learning framework is implemented in TensorFlow 2.5.0 and trained on NVIDIA GeForce RTX 2080 SUPER with 3072 CUDA cores and 1815 MHz frequency.
 We provide access to our implemented Machine Learning code on our GitHub page, as mentioned in the "Data Availability" section at the end of this paper.
-The GitHub page provides implementations of our proposed Neural Networks, our baseline models used for comparison purposes, and the training data used in this paper.
+The GitHub page provides implementations of our proposed Neural Networks, our baseline models for comparison purposes, and the training data used in this paper.

-\section{Finite Element Method for Training data generation}
+\section{Finite Element Method for Training Data Generation}

-As introduced in Section~\ref{intro}, the woven composites are formed by inter-weaved yarns impregnated with a resin matrix.
+As introduced in Section~\ref{intro}, woven composites are formed by inter-laced yarns impregnated with a resin matrix.
 The woven composite's effective mechanical property depends on the considered material's property, the cross-sectional geometry of yarn, and the weave pattern.
-In this paper, we utilize FEA to determine the in-plane modulus of woven composite ($E_1$, $E_2$, $G_{12}$) based on different combinations of weave pattern and material sequence.
-FEA is performed on a repeated unit cell (RUC) to understand the influence of weave patterns on the composite's in-plane effective properties.
-Weave is modelled using TexGen \cite{Lin2011} where all the geometrical input parameters are listed in Table~\ref{tab:geometric_parameter}.
+In this paper, we utilize FEA to determine the in-plane modulus of woven composite ($E_1$, $E_2$, $G_{12}$) based on different combinations of weave patterns and material sequences.
+We performed FEA on a repeated unit cell (RUC) to understand the influence of weave patterns on the composite's in-plane effective properties.
+We modeled the weave using TexGen \cite{Lin2011}, where all the geometrical input parameters are listed in Table~\ref{tab:geometric_parameter}.